DMCApps/NavigationFragment/ReadMe.md

 ```

 ##Change Log

+###0.2.0.1
+- Removed the code to execute pending transactions after clearing stack as it causes illegal state error.

 ###0.2.0
 - No longer a need for the setNavigationManager(NavigationManagerFragment) method.
 The NavigationFragmentManager is now smart enough to look at it's parent (or parent's parent, etc.) until it finds a NavigationManagerFragment to use.